SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

     :lines: 6-8

 .. warning::
-    The use of SINGULARITY is constraint with the use the *--use-singularity* parameter in the snakemake command line.
+    For SINGULARITY containers to be actually used, one needs to make sure that the *--use-singularity* flag is included in the snakemake command line.

 2. Use only ENVMODULES.
 In this case, fill this section with modules available on your cluster (here is an example):